Climate Change and Wild Foods in Alaska

 What To Do

 Addressing climate change needs an all hands on deck approach, and fishermen are vital partners in any vision for a climate and food-stable future.
-Our jobs, our families and America’s food security depends upon it.
+Our jobs, our families and America’s food security depend upon it.
 Here are some key priorities to support in any discussion around climate change or resource management:

 • Research.
 Baseline monitoring and ongoing investigation into climate change impacts is crucial to our ability to understand the threats and design solutions that work.